e-Learning-by-SSE/.github/CONTRIBUTING.md

   - `test/` for test changes.

 - If related to an issue, include issue ID: `feat/123-short-title`.
+- Do not use special characters or Umlaute in branch-names.
+Keep an eye on that if you use githubs autoname function for branches.

 ### Before Submitting a PR